LinkTheCoder/LinkTheCoder/README.md

   <h2 align="center">✨ ABOUT ME ✨</h2>

-- 🐧 A job hunting Front-End Developer.
+- 🐧 A job hunting **Front-End Developer**.
 I like to code and design websites, apps & create PC games.
 I'm also a digital artist.

 - 👨🏻‍💻 Using tools like Next, React, React Native Expo, Tailwind CSS, PWA, TWA, Native PWA etc.